MicrosoftDocs/memdocs/autopilot/self-deploying.md

 >
 > Deploying Exchange ActiveSync (EAS) policies using self-deploying mode for kiosk deployments causes autologon functionality to fail.

-In case the observed results don't match these expectations, consult the [Windows Autopilot Troubleshooting](troubleshooting.md) documentation.
+In case the observed results don't match these expectations, consult the [Troubleshooting Windows Autopilot overview](troubleshoot-faq.yml#troubleshooting-windows-autopilot-overview) documentation.